KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

     vk::to_extension_name(b"VK_LAYER_KHRONOS_validation\0");
 ```

-We'll add some new code to our `create_instance` function that collects the supported instance layers into a `HashSet`, checks that the validation layer is available, and creates a list of layer names containing the validation layer.
+We'll add some new code to our `^create_instance` function that collects the supported instance layers into a `HashSet`, checks that the validation layer is available, and creates a list of layer names containing the validation layer.
 This code should go right below where the `vk::ApplicationInfo` struct is built:

 ```rust,noplaypen
 let available_layers = entry